 Assistance in Making a Citizen’s Arrest

 Interestingly, the security guard can ask for assistance from other security guards or other persons in making the citizen’s arrest.
-A security guard can also call the police and ask the police officer to make the citizen’s arrest for the security guard.
+A security guard can also call the police and ask the police officer to make the citizen’s arrest for the security guard, whether they are a part of protective services or otherwise.

 The “Magic Words” in Making a Citizen’s Arrest